BeAPI/log-wp-redirects/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.0.3 =
+This update improves time formatting, adds Composer support, enhances the scheduled cleanup process, and optimizes database performance with better indexes.

 = 1.0.2 =
 This update adds tracking of redirect sources, database improvements, and a new filter to modify log data before saving.